Spiral Architect

 Spiral Architect is a Norwegian progressive metal band from Oslo.
-The group formed in 1993 and recorded one demo and one full-length album, A Sceptic's Universe, as well as a Fates Warning cover "A Prelude to Ruin" for the tribute album Through Different Eyes – A Tribute to Fates Warning.
-Since that time, the various group's members have moved onto other bands and musical projects.
+The group formed in 1993 and recorded one demo and one full-length album, A Sceptic's Universe, as well as a cover of Fates Warning's "A Prelude to Ruin" for the tribute album Through Different Eyes – A Tribute to Fates Warning.
+Since that time, the various group's members have moved on to other bands and musical projects.
 Even though the group got together for a couple of songwriting sessions, a second album has never materialized.